bulentAkgul/laravel-helpers/readme/Arr.md

  * It deletes the key - value pair in array and returns the array.
  * keys = 0 deletes the first item.
  * keys = -1 deletes the last item.
- * keys = stirng uses dot notation.
+ * keys = string uses dot notation.
  */
 public static function delete(
     array $array,